-20.2 Liquidity risk
+21.2 Liquidity risk

 Liquidity risk is the risk that the Company is unable to meet its obligations as they fall due.
 The Company is funded entirely by companies within the Group.
+Such funding is repayable on demand, although there is no expectation that such a demand would be made.